 Don't leave without: Finding the sea caves hidden at the end of the National Park Service trail past Cabrillo National Monument.
 Oh, and maybe go during low tide so you don't die.

-Weekend highlights: The beauty of San Diego (aside from, like, the actual physical beauty) is that you’re getting more of a collection of unique towns and experiences rather than one tight space.
-From Gas Lamp, East Village, and Little Italy’s Downtown vibes chock-full of new fangled restaurants, taprooms, and delightful rooftops; to the hep, eclectic offerings of North Park and Hillcrest; to the fancy people drinking and watching ponies run around things in Del Mar; to the chill hippie beach town vibes of Encinitas and Carlsbad; and whatever happens on those horse farms in Rancho Santa Fe, you’ve got options, man.
-And that’s BEFORE we’ve even mentioned the beaches. -- Kevin Alexander, national writer-at-large
+Weekend highlights: Somehow, people still manage to overlook San Diego as some kind of junior-varsity Los Angeles.
+But with near-perfect weather and a creative renaissance well under way, SD is not to be underestimated.
+You'll find more of a collection of unique towns and experiences rather than one tight space.
+From Gas Lamp, East Village, and Little Italy's Downtown vibes chock-full of new fangled restaurants, taprooms, and delightful rooftops; to the hip, eclectic offerings of North Park and Hillcrest; to the fancy people drinking and watching ponies run around things in Del Mar; to the chill hippie beach town vibes of Encinitas and Carlsbad, you've got options, man.
+Not to mention you're a stone's throw from the border; a quick day trip to experience the gritty creative energy and drool-worthy street food of Tijuana is a no-brainer for the adventurous.
+And all that's BEFORE we've even mentioned the incredible beaches and surfing. -- Kevin Alexander, national writer-at-large

 Don't leave without: Waiting in line for the best smoked fish of your life at Russ & Daughters, drinking on a random person's rooftop, visiting a weird museum, eating pizza in Brooklyn and dumplings in Queens, drinking at a dive bar until 4am, and ending a night at a 24-hour diner

 Weekend highlights: You could spend a century in New York and still never eat, see, and do everything you're "supposed to do."
-You'll probably feel compelled to eat at the city's best restaurants and check things off your bucket list like burgers and pizza and cocktails, and you should by all means try a sampling of each of these -- but there's also a wealth of less-hyped activities and foods and drinks to be seen and had in New York City.
+You'll probably feel compelled to eat at the city's best restaurants and check things off your bucket list, and you should, by all means -- but there's also a wealth of less-hyped activities and foods and drinks to be seen and had in New York City.

 Go see "The Nasty Show" at the Comedy Cellar, a stage that everyone from Louis C.K. to Jerry Seinfeld has frequented, or check out one of our legendary live-music venues in Harlem.
 Eat your way through Chinatown for less than $5 and then ride the 7 train out to Flushing for the best wontons in hot chili oil of your life.
 Or, to see the Mets.